Efficient Low Rank Attention for Long-Context Inference in Large Language Models: Experiments

 \subsection{Accuracy Evaluation}

-We evaluate the accuracy of the proposed method on the RULER dataset \citep{hsieh2024ruler}, using a long-context setting with a sequence length of 128K tokens.
+The accuracy of the proposed method is evaluated on the RULER dataset \citep{hsieh2024ruler}, using a long-context setting with a sequence length of 128K tokens.
 For the low rank approximation, the rank is set to \(r = 32\).
-The number of top-\(k\) tokens selected based on attention scores is set to 2048 (1.56\% of 128K), while the number of lite tokens, i.e., the most recently generated tokens, is set to 64.
+The number of top-\(k\) tokens selected based on attention scores is set to 2048 (1.56\% of 128K), while the number of lite tokens (the most recently generated tokens) is set to 64.
 The backbone language model used in the evaluation is LLaMA-3-8B-1M~\citep{gradientlongcontextllama3}.
-We compare our method against four recent dynamic sparse attention baselines: Loki~\citep{singhania2024loki}, InfiniGen~\citep{lee2024infinigen}, Quest~\citep{tang2024quest}, and ShadowKV~\citep{sun2024shadowkv}.
+This method is compared against four recent dynamic sparse attention baselines: Loki~\citep{singhania2024loki}, InfiniGen~\citep{lee2024infinigen}, Quest~\citep{tang2024quest}, and ShadowKV~\citep{sun2024shadowkv}.
 Results are shown in Table~\ref{tab:result}.

 Table~\ref{tab:result} presents the comparative performance of various models and methods on both the RULER and LongBench benchmarks.
 Our proposed method demonstrates competitive results across a wide range of tasks, particularly excelling in several key domains.